ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ## [From _The Newberry herald._](https://chroniclingamerica.loc.gov/lccn/sn84026909/1873-07-30/ed-1/seq-4)

 #### 1873-07-30 &middot; Newberry, S.C.

 <table style="width: 100%;"><tr><td style="width: 50%">

-lar
-treatment, when the cow was dry, a
-silver tube remaining in the teat till
-healing was well along, that was said
-to work well.
-The plan looks feasible,
-but I have never experimented at that
 season.
 EVERLASTING FENCE PosTs.-&quot;I
 discovered many years ago that wood